 A deep red stalk is more popular among consumers, but often has poor growth and yield.
 Green varieties are often much more productive.
 People often assume red stemmed rhubarb is sweeter than other colors but color and sweetness are not necessarily related.
 The Victoria variety, which is probably the greenest variety, often produce some very sweet stems.

-It is interesting to note that the Victoria variety, also known as Large Victoria is easily raised from seed, but for best flavor pull after one years growth and replant next year.
+It is interesting to note that the Victoria variety, also known as Large Victoria is easily raised from seed, but the best flavor is often the second year or later.
+Pull the plant when the flavor starts to diminish and replant.
 It has juicy, medium sized greenish to red leaf stalks, is a heavy producer and is excellent for farmer’s markets or market gardeners.

 Rhubarb is one of my favorite food plants; its red-green stalks beckon summer on and strawberry-rhubarb pie is one of my favorites.
 During a trip to Chile, I was introduced to nalka, the Chilean wild rhubarb.
 The plants grew well along the coast and coastal rivers.
 We cooked the stalks with sugar the same way garden rhubarb is traditionally cooked.
 The stalks were so bitter and tough we had a hard time eating them.
 Rhubarb is a seed-bearing perennial that is thought to originate in Alaska.
 Rhubarb was first known as a medicinal plant 5,000 years ago.
 The Chinese prized dried rhubarb root for its astringent, laxative properties.